Movatterモバイル変換

 Background

-The announcement was made on January 16, 2024, at a press conference held by the Los Angeles Clippers at the then-under-construction Intuit Dome in Inglewood.
-In attendance at the announcement wereNBA commissionerAdam Silver, Clippers ChairmanSteve Ballmer, Clippers President of Business OperationsGillian Zucker, Los Angeles MayorKaren Bass, and Inglewood MayorJames T. Butts Jr..[3]
+The announcement for 2026's All-Star Game was made on January 16, 2024, at a press conference held by the Los Angeles Clippers at the then-under-construction Intuit Dome in Inglewood.
+In attendance at the announcement wereNBA commissionerAdam Silver, Clippers ChairmanSteve Ballmer, Clippers President of Business OperationsGillian Zucker, Los Angeles mayorKaren Bass, and Inglewood mayorJames T. Butts Jr..[4]

 Format change

-On November 12, 2025, the NBA announced that the NBA All-Star Game will adopt a new USA vs. the World format.
-The game will take the form of around-robin tournament featuring three teams: two composed of American players and one of international players, each consisting of at least eight members.
-The top two teams based on record will advance to the championship game.
-In the event of a three-way tie after the third game, point differential will serve as the tiebreaker.
-All four games will be played with a 12-minute time limit.[5][6]
+On November 12, 2025, the NBA announced that the NBA All-Star Game would adopt a new USA vs. the World format.
+The game would take the form of around-robin tournament featuring three teams: two composed of American players and one of international players, each consisting of at least eight members.
+The top two teams based on record would advance to the championship game.
+In the event of a three-way tie after the third game, point differential would serve as the tiebreaker.
+All four games would be played with a 12-minute time limit.[6][7]

 All-Star Game